microsoft/healthfutures-evagg/README.md

 - TODO: data science env dependencies
 - TODO: notebook for processing the current literature spreadsheet
 - TODO: dataset organization, and readme
+- Consider base types for the results that we're pulling out of a paper?